MimIR 0.1

 GIDSet< const Def * > DefSet

-However, you will most likely want to use the pass or the phase infrastructure.
+In practice, though, you will usually want to use the phase infrastructure instead.